- Code IDEC8014

 See Future Offerings

-1. a knowledge of basic concept in finance
+- Demonstrate a working knowledge of concepts in finance

-3. technique required to apply asset pricing models to real data
+- Apply techniques required for asset pricing models to real data sets

-4. skills to interpret the results of empirical analysis
+- Demonstrate the required skills to interpret results of empirical analysis

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-The course consists of 12 weeks of lectures (3 hours per week) including almost weekly computer lab sessions.
+The course consists of 12 weeks of lectures (2 hours per week) including weekly computer lab/tutorial sessions.

 Bodie, Z., Kane, A. and Marcus, A.J.
 (2013), Investments (10th ed.), McGraw Hill.